Facebook IPO sparks dreams of riches, adventure

 For many of Facebook's staffers, the IPO will provide the means to pay off school loans and buy a house or new car.
 Home prices in the San Francisco Bay Area have typically been lofty, but many homeowners and real-estate agents are eagerly anticipating a surge of new buyers flush with money from the IPOs of Facebook and other Web companies.

-"Watch for Facebook proceeds to buy Palo Alto real estate," said David Cowan, a venture capitalist at Bessemer Venture Partners who backed social network LinkedIn Corp, among other companies.
+"Watch for Facebook proceeds to buy Palo Alto real estate," said David Cowan, a venture capitalist at Bessemer Venture Partners who backed social network LinkedIn Corp LNKD.N , among other companies.

 Wealth managers and investment advisers are also looking to win new clients from the Facebook crowd.